Blend: A Unified Data Discovery System: Operators

 \subsection{Combiner operators}

-Combiner operators enable us to combine different seekers.
-The combiners receive a set of table collections as input, where, each collection is a list of tables obtained from a seeker.
-The functionality of each combiner is defined by a set operation.
+Combiners enable the discovery task specific composition of seeker results.
+Combiners receive a set of table collections, where each collection is the result of a seeker or another combiner.
 A combiner merges the table collections according to its defined set operation and returns a new set of tables.
-These operators allow the user to generate the semantics of the higher-level discovery operations.
-We implemented the most common set operators in \system: intersection, union, difference, and counter.
-It is noteworthy that the user is able to introduce new combiners to the system. \begin{enumerate} \item \textbf{Intersection} combiner receives the output of two or more seekers and returns the intersection of the tables. \item \textbf{Union} receives two or more sets of tables as input and returns the set union of the tables. \item \textbf{Difference} combiner receives only two sets of tables and returns the tables that exist only in the first table set. \item \textbf{Counter} combiner receives multiple sets of tables as input, counts the table identifiers and returns a list of tables sorted in descending order based on their frequencies. \end{enumerate}
+We implemented the most common set operators in \system: \textit{Intersection} ($\cap$), \textit{Union} ($\cup$), \textit{Difference}($\setminus$), and \textit{Counter}.
+Note that the user can introduce new combiners to the system.
+The \textbf{Intersection} and \textbf{Union} combiner receive the output of two or more seekers and returns the intersection/union of the tables, respectively.
+The \textbf{Difference} combiner receives only two sets of tables and returns the tables that exist only in the first table set.
+The \textbf{Counter} combiner receives multiple sets of tables, counts the occurrence of the table identifiers, and returns a list of tables sorted in descending order based on their frequencies.